Biden says budget targets Trump's 'fiscal mess,' raises taxes on wealthy | Politics

 Biden says budget targets Trump's 'fiscal mess,' raises taxes on wealthy

-The plan was based on economic assumptions from November, well before Russia's invasion of Ukraine, which has exacerbated previous inflationary pressures on energy and food prices, but Biden's top economic adviser Cecilia Rouse said the administration still sees the U.S. economy strengthening and inflation easing over the coming year.
-"The budget I am releasing today sends a clear message to the American people (about) what we value: first, fiscal responsibility, second, safety and security, and thirdly ...
+the investments needed to build a better America," Biden told reporters at the White House.
+The Democratic president said he was calling for higher defense spending to strengthen the U.S. military and "forcefully respond to (Russian President Vladimir) Putin’s aggression against Ukraine" with $1 billion in additional U.S. support for Ukraine’s economic, humanitarian, and security needs.

 U.S. President Joe Biden on Monday submitted a $5.79 trillion budget plan to Congress that calls for record peacetime military spending and further aid for Ukraine, while raising taxes for billionaires and companies and lowering government deficits.
-Biden's budget proposal for the 2023 fiscal year starting Oct.
-1, lays out his administration's priorities, including campaign promises to make the wealthy and companies pay more tax.
+The budget proposal for the fiscal year starting Oct.
+1, lays out Biden's priorities, including campaign promises to make the wealthy and companies pay more tax.
 It is merely a wish list as lawmakers on Capitol Hill make the final decisions on budget matters.

-House Speaker Nancy Pelosi said Congress looked forward to working on Biden's "bold fiscal blueprint."
-Republicans and moderate Democrats killed similar tax proposals in the 2022 budget.
-The plan was based on economic assumptions from November, well before Russia's invasion of Ukraine, which has exacerbated previous inflationary pressures on energy and food prices, but Biden's top economic adviser Cecilia Rouse said the administration still sees the U.S. economy strengthening and inflation easing over the coming year.
+House Speaker Nancy Pelosi said Congress looked forward to working on Biden's "bold fiscal blueprint," even as some fellow Democrats chafed at Biden's pledge to boost military spending.
+Biden's plan drew immediate criticism from Republicans, who together with moderate Democrats, killed similar tax proposals in the 2022 budget.
+"The budget I am releasing today sends a clear message to the American people (about) what we value: first, fiscal responsibility, second, safety and security, and thirdly ... the investments needed to build a better America," Biden told reporters at the White House.

 It introduces a new minimum tax requiring the very wealthy to pay at least 20% of their income in taxes, including on the gains on investments that have not been sold.
 That tax would apply to 0.01% of American households - those worth over $100 million - with more than half of the new revenue coming from households worth more than $1 billion, the White House said.
 It would reduce the government deficit by $360 billion over the next decade.

-The budget plan also targets U.S. corporate buybacks, requiring company executives to hold on to company shares that they receive for several years after a stock buyback.
-The budget would raise the corporate tax rate to 28% while making changes to the corporate tax code to reward job creation and investment.
+The budget also targets U.S. corporate buybacks, requiring company executives to hold on to company shares that they receive for several years after a stock buyback.
+It would raise the corporate tax rate to 28% while making changes to the corporate tax code to reward job creation and investment.

 It calls for $773 billion for the Department of Defense, plus $40 billion for defense-related programs at the FBI, Department of Energy and other agencies.
 Russia's Feb.
 24 invasion of Ukraine has intensified concerns about European security, while the Biden administration continues to invest in research and development of hypersonic missiles and other modern capabilities.